 Boris Johnson’s government has inherited a deep in-tray of reforms to UK competition and consumer law.
 But with a gridlocked parliament, and an administration zeroed in on Brexit, there’s no guarantee of progress soon.

 Simon Zekaria is a senior correspondent in London, covering UK regulation.
 Prior to joining MLex, Simon reported on business news for The Wall Street Journal, including on telecommunications, media, technology and consumer affairs.
 Simon was also a writer for the WSJ on diverse subjects such as Brexit, UK politics and global sport.
 Simon was previously a correspondent on competition issues and European politics for Thomson Reuters and Agence France-Presse in Brussels.
 Simon is a graduate...
 Read more

 David Plott Managing Editor, Asia

 David is a longtime veteran of Dow Jones and worked for them in the U.S., Europe and Asia, serving as senior news editor for Dow Jones Newswires in Asia and later editor of the Far Eastern Economic Review.
 He was also deputy director of the Journalism and Media Studies Centre at The University of Hong Kong.
-He helped found Global Asia, a quarterly journal on international affairs, in 2006 and led a team that founded...
+He helped found Global Asia, a quarterly journal on international affairs, in 2005 and continues to serve as its...
 Read more

 Flavia Fortes Global Head of Mergers